AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

 containers or other iterable object instances.

-Nevertheless it would still be nice if iteration was possible and for this to achieve, this tiny module provides a simple solution.
+Nevertheless it would still be nice if iteration was possible and for this to achieve, this tiny module provides a simple solution, likewise available with the inclusion of the header
+\implude{EnumOps}.

 \I{################################################################################################}
-## 3.1 TMP Struct T_EnumIsIterable ## {#alib_enums_iter_struct}
+## 3.1 Type Trait IterableTraits ## {#alib_enums_iter_struct}

-To have an easy mechanism for iterating over enum types, TMP struct \alib{enums;T_EnumIsIterable}
+To have an easy mechanism for iterating over enum types, the type trait
-may be specialized for a custom enum type that is not "sparsely" defined, which means that each element has an adjacent element with a difference of \c 1 of their assigned integral value.
+\alib{enumops;IterableTraits} may be specialized for a custom enum type that is not "sparsely" defined.
+The latter here means that each element has an adjacent element with a difference of \c 1 of their assigned integral value.
 (All, but the last, of course.)

 \attention
   \alib is not able to check if this requirement is met for a given type.
-It is the user's responsibility to ensure this and specialize this TMP struct only for such types.
+It is the user's responsibility to ensure this and specialize this type trait only for such types.

 The following gives a simple sample of a type that obviously meets the requirement: